jkulak/git-ninja/README.md

 # Config

-Git stores it's configuration in three places (for different scopes): system (applied to all users on the system), global (applied to all user's repositories) and local (per project).
+Git stores its configuration in three places (for different scopes): system (applied to all users on the system), global (applied to all users' repositories) and local (per project).

 * System config is stored in `/etc/gitconfig` and you need admin rights to modify it
 * Global config is stored in user's home directory in `~/.gitconfig`.
-* Local configs are stored inside your repositories in `project/.git/config`.
+* Local configs are stored inside your repositories in `.git/config`.

 Configuration from local config overwrites the global configuration that overwrites the system configuration.

 To add/modify configuration settings, you can either edit the files directly, or use git `config` command.

-Use `$ git config --global user.email "jakub.kulak@gmail.com"` to add/change e-mail address you want to use with your commits.
+Use `$ git config --global user.email "myname@example.com"` to add/change e-mail address you want to use with your commits.

 Switches `--local` (default), `--global`, `--system` will apply changes to appropriate scope/config file.